11 Premier League stars who won’t be at their current clubs next season

 Jonny Evans (West Brom)

-Evans is coveted by some big names at the top of the Premier League and, given how far that interest has been taken, it’s strange that he’s still at The Hawthorns.
+A virtual certainty, even if West Brom somehow pulled off a miraculous survival.
+Evans is coveted by some big names at the top of the Premier League and, given how far that interest has been taken, it’s slightly strange that he’s still at The Hawthorns.

 Manuel Lanzini (West Ham)

-Gifted and creative, Lanzini is the type of attacking midfielder who would fit in well at a top-six club.
-Consider, for instance, what he might bring to a Liverpool side who could benefit from partially filling the gap left by Philippe Coutinho.
+Lanzini is perhaps the only West Ham player of interest to the outside world.
+Gifted and creative, he’s the kind of attacking midfielder who it would be easy to imagine at a top-six club.
+Not, probably, as a headline player, but as a relatively affordable squad option who could offer a layer of reinforcement.
+Consider what he might bring to a Liverpool side that could benefit from partially filling the gap left by Philippe Coutinho.

-Further down the table, it’s certainly conceivable that Everton or Leicester might take a punt, and both options would likely appeal to a player who has probably grown disillusioned with the way his current club is being run.
+Further down the table, it’s certainly conceivable that Everton or a club such as Leicester might take an interest, and both would likely appeal to a player who, like a few others on this list, has probably grown disillusioned with the way their club is being run.
+Given events of the past few weeks, nobody could blame a player for wanting to leave West Ham.

-He should have gone about it in a different way, but Mahrez would have deserved his move to Manchester City in January.
-Whether it would have been in his best interests is another matter, but the Algerian has done enough to warrant a permanent home at a top-six Premier League side.

-He’ll go at the end of the season and, although Pep Guardiola would seem to be in pole position to sign him, expect a long queue for his services.
-Perhaps Arsenal or Tottenham would be a better fit, but Mahrez won’t be at Leicester in 2018-19.
+Time has finally run out for him at Anfield, with Loris Karius clearly now Jurgen Klopp’s first choice.

+It’s important to contextualise this: Mignolet isn’t a bad goalkeeper, he’s just not among the best in the country.
+So, while that may make him unsuited to Liverpool, he would be a perfectly serviceable option for a club further down the table or a European side looking for experience on a budget.

 Alfie Mawson (Swansea)

-Mawson’s secret was out long before Gareth Southgate called him into the England squad: he’s an excellent defender who’s hitherto been disregarded because he plays for a lesser club.
+Mawson’s secret was out long before Gareth Southgate called him into the England squad.
+He’s an excellent defender who has so far been disregarded because he plays for a lesser club.

-Swansea now look likely to avoid relegation this season, but the club’s owners like a profit and are short on rebuilding funds for next season.
-Given the kind of fee Mawson could command, it seems probable that he’ll be finding a new home over the summer.
+Swansea now look likely to avoid relegation this season – credit to manager Carlos Carvalhal for that – but the club’s owners like a profit and are short on rebuilding funds for next season.
+Given the kind of fee that Mawson could command - less than two years after arriving for under £6m - it seems almost certain that he’ll be finding a new home over the summer.

-Whether the ex-Barnsley man would truly belong at a top-six side is debatable.
-He’s more of an old-school centre-half than an ultra-modern ball-player, but he’d certainly be an asset to the sort of upper mid-table club with designs on being the best of the rest.
+Whether he would truly belong at a top-six side is debatable.
+He’s more of an old-school centre-half than an ultra-modern ball-player, but he would certainly be an asset to a mid-table club – and maybe even slightly beyond that.

-Time has finally run out for Mignolet at Anfield, with Loris Karius clearly now Jurgen Klopp’s first choice between the posts – pending various potential big signings in summer.
-The Belgian isn’t a bad goalkeeper, though, and he’d be a perfectly serviceable option for a club further down the table or a European side looking for experience.

-Liverpool’s owners will presumably be keen to get Mignolet off the wage bill, so there’s unlikely to be a big quibble over a fee.
-With the Belgian still just 30, plenty of teams could do worse – and already are.

 Get the best features, fun and footballing frolics straight to your inbox every week.